Seagate/cortx-motr/Motr-Terminology-Guide.md

   <tr>
       <td>Storage object (stob)</td>
       <td>A storage object (stob) is a container for unstructured data, accessible through m0_stob interface.
-Back-End (BE) uses stobs to store meta-data on persistent store.
+Back-End (BE) uses stobs to store meta-data on the persistent store.
 BE accesses persistent store only through m0_stob interface and assumes that every completed stob write survives any node failure.
       </td>
   </tr>
   <tr>
       <td>Striping pattern</td>
-      <td>A striping layout belongs to a striping pattern (N+K)/P; if it stores the K parity units with the redundancy information for every N data units and the units are stored in P containers.
+      <td>A striping layout belongs to a striping pattern (N+K)/P; if it stores the K parity unit with the redundancy information for every N data units and the units are stored in P containers.
 Typically P is equal to the number of storage devices in the pool.
-Where P is not important or clear from the context, one talks about N+K striping pattern (which coincides with the standard RAID terminology).
+Where P is not important or clear from the context, one talks about the N+K striping pattern (which coincides with the standard RAID terminology).
       </td>
   </tr>
   <tr>